 Mr. Brown has been at Winthrop University since 2005.
 In 2008, he revised the illustration program that now includes 15 new illustration-specific courses in the Department of Design.

-His extensive illustration work appeared in “The Body in Motion: Its Evolution and Design” by Ted Dimon, published by North Atlantic Books in January of 2011.
-“The Dynamic Voice: How It Works,” also extensively illustrated and written by the same author and publisher will be in bookstores in late 2011.
+His extensive illustration work has appeared in "The Body in Motion: Its Evolution and Design" by Ted Dimon, published by North Atlantic Books in January of 2011.
+"The Dynamic Voice: How It Works", also extensively illustrated and written by the same author and publisher, followed shortly thereafter.